-The Reduce noise option reduces chromatic and luminance noise and is recommended when processing RAW files directly in Photomatix.
+The Reduce noise option processes source photos with high-quality noise reduction and is recommended when processing RAW files directly in Photomatix.

-- Strength: Increase or decrease the strength of the noise reduction relative to the automatically determined value based on the noise level in the image.
-Values range from 50% to 150%. - On source images: Apply noise reduction on the source image files.
-Use the associated drop-down list to select the image types to apply noise reduction to.
-This option takes more time, but yields better results. - On merged image: Apply noise reduction on the merged image once it has been created.
-Note that the noise reduction algorithm is different when applied on the merged image.
-It is recommended to apply the noise reduction on the source images. - The Reduce Chromatic Aberrations option automatically corrects color fringing due to chromatic aberrations of the lens.
+• Strength: Increases or decreases the strength of the noise reduction relative to the automatically determined value based on the noise level in the image.
+Values range from 50% to 150%.

+Reduce Chromatic Aberrations

+The Reduce Chromatic Aberrations option automatically corrects color fringing due to chromatic aberrations of the lens.
 Checking this option is recommended, given that chromatic aberrations tend to show around high contrast edges, and are particularly an issue for HDR images.